 Transcripts sent from any school, college, or university that is recorded in a language other than English must be accompanied by a certified translation.
 All documents must be originals or certified copies.
-If an applicant requests the international transcripts be reviewed for determining eligible transfer credit, the transcripts must be reviewed by an approved educational credentials evaluation agency to confirm equivalence to an accredited degree from a U.S. institution.
-Transcript evaluation services are available through agencies recognized by the National Association of Credential Evaluation Services (www.naces.org).
+If an applicant requests the international transcripts be reviewed for determining eligible transfer credit, the transcripts must be reviewed by an approved educational credential evaluation agency-AACRAO International Education Services (prior to 2016), or a member of the Association of International Evaluators (AICE) or National Association of Credential Evaluation Services to confirm equivalency to a degree from an accredited U.S. institution.

-English Language Proficiency Master's and Post-Bachelor's Certificate Programs Policy

-All master's and post-bachelor's certificate students are admitted to UoNA based on their potential to successfully complete their selected program.
+English Language Proficiency Master's and Post-Bachelor's Certificate Programs Policy All master's and post-bachelor's certificate students are admitted to UoNA based on their potential to successfully complete their selected program.
 All accepted students whose native language is not English must fulfill one of the following requirements:

-- Take the English placement pre-test on arrival to UoNA prior to registering for courses. - o If a score of 75 or higher is achieved, English review courses will not be required and the student proceeds directly into the degree program courses. - o If a score of 74 to 65 is achieved, the student will be required to take English Review courses in addition to appropriate master's program core and common core courses in their first quarter of study.
-Up to three (3) subsequent English review courses may be required based on the student's post-test score, which is given at the end of each review course. - If a score of less than 65 is achieved, the student will be required to transfer to the ESOL certificate program, and enter a graduate degree program when the student has demonstrated English Proficiency according to admissions requirements. - OR during the admissions process, an applicant may elect to provide one of the following to fulfill the English Proficiency requirement: - Documentation of an earned degree in which English is the principle language of instruction from an accredited institution recognized by the U.S. Dept. of Education or a non-U.S. institution that is recognized by its government's higher education authority - Verification from a non-U.S. post-secondary institution in which English is the principle language of instruction and evidence that certifies the applicant successfully completed a minimum of two years of study at the institution - o Acceptable test score from an English proficiency tests that is recognized by UoNA:
+- Take the English placement pre-test on arrival to UoNA prior to registering for courses. - If a score of 75 or higher is achieved, English review courses will not be required and the student proceeds directly into the degree program courses. - If a score of 74 to 65 is achieved, the student will be required to take English Review courses in addition to the program's common core or elective courses in their first quarter of study.
+Up to three (3) subsequent English review courses may be required based on the student's post-test score, which is given at the end of each review course. - If a score of less than 65 is achieved, the student will be required to transfer to the ESOL certificate program, and enter the degree program when the student has demonstrated English Proficiency according to admissions requirements. - OR during the admissions process, an applicant may elect to provide one of the following to fulfill the English Proficiency requirement: - Documentation of an earned degree in which English is the principle language of instruction from an accredited institution recognized by the U.S. Dept. of Education or a non-U.S. institution that is recognized by its government's higher education authority - Verification from a non-U.S. post-secondary institution in which English is the principle language of instruction and evidence that certifies the applicant successfully completed a minimum of two years of study at the institution